The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 -

-To access the web interface, open a web browser and enter http://[ipaddress]:8090/GInsMQTTPlugin, where [ipaddress] represents the IP address of the controller.
+The plugin includes a configuration web interface.
+To access it, open a web browser and enter the following URL: http://[ipaddress]:8090/GInsMQTTPlugin, where [ipaddress] represents the IP address of the controller.

 -

-By default, one connection is provided with default settings.
-Enter the Address and Port of the MQTT broker and click Save.
-The plugin will now try to establish a connection to the broker.
-If successful, the 'Connected to broker' LED will turn green.
+By default, a single connection is preconfigured with default settings.
+To establish a connection, enter the Address and Port of the MQTT broker, then click Save.
+The plugin will attempt to connect to the broker.
+If successful, the 'Connected to broker' indicator will turn green.

 Other settings like authentication, TLS, last will, and publishing config are optional settings depending on the application and broker requirements.

-👉 Please be aware that the connection is always active when the controller is started.
-There is no manual start or stop option for the connection.
-If you do not want to connect to a broker immediately, it is recommended to leave the address field blank.
+👉 Note: The connection is automatically active when the controller starts, there is no manual start or stop option.
+If you do not want the controller to connect to a broker immediately, it is recommended to leave the Address field blank.

 -

-Next, configure the mapping for publishin and/or subscribing data.
-The MQTT plugin can read and write data to the controller's virtual variables.
+Next, configure the data mapping for publishing and/or subscribing.
+The MQTT plugin reads data for publishing from the circular buffer and writes subscribed data to the controller’s virtual variables (type: Setpoint), which must be created beforehand.

 -